adsneap/TypeTopology/source/Todd/DyadicReals.lagda.md

 This file defines Dedekind reals using Dyadic Rationals.

-The code is this file is based upon the work in the DedekindReals.lagda file, in most cases simply changing ℚ to ℤ[1/2] is all that is necessary.
+The code is this file is based upon the work in the lagda file, in most cases simply changing ℚ to ℤ[1/2] is all that is necessary.

 http://math.andrej.com/wp-content/uploads/2008/08/abstract-cca2008.pdf